 The restaurant game is a fierce one with a lot of competition.
-If your food and your service is great you’ll have customers coming back for more, but how do you get new people in in the first place?
+If your food and your service are great you’ll have customers coming back for more, but how do you get new people in in the first place?

 By marketing.
-And in this day and age it’s all about content marketing.
+And in this day and age, it’s all about content marketing.
 Getting stuff out there on the internet that not only makes people aware of your restaurant but makes them want to book a table ASAP.
 Here are five content marketing ideas to get their taste buds watering and your tables full.

 There are 89 million pictures on Instagram tagged with #foodporn.
-Eighty nine million.
+Eighty-nine million.
 People just love to share pictures of their delicious food.

 Your customers uploading pictures of your food to social media is one of the easiest and most effective marketing tools available today, and you don’t even have to do anything!
 It’s precisely because you haven’t done anything that makes this type of content so effective.

 In the biz it’s called “user generated content” and it’s particularly effective because it’s a coming from an individual rather than a restaurant or marketing company with a vested interest.
 Encouraging your customers to post pictures of your dishes and to tag your business in it is one of best ways of getting your name known out there.
-People will take notice because their friend or family member has given you a virtual thumbs up, which makes them more inclined to remember your name and give you a try.
+People will take notice because their friend or a family member has given you a virtual thumbs up, which makes them more inclined to remember your name and give you a try.

 Tell a Story